ChapatteMateo/ADACADABRA/index.md

 ![png](/assets/img/coeefs_nutrient.png)

 Very good DATA !!
 Now you managed to explain 45% of the variance, we will keep this version as it is better.
 All coefficients except salt, protein and carb are statistically significant.
 Both `h_nutrients_weight`, `fibre`, `sugar` and `saturate` have positive coefficients whereas `fat` has negative coefficients.
-We conclude the entropy has the highest influence on wealth class with fibre which are markers of health.
+With this, we can conclude the entropy has the highest influence on wealth class with fibre which are markers of health.

-Thank you for your cooperation DATA, we'll likely see each other in the next days.
+Thank you for your cooperation DATA, we'll likely see each other again in the next days.

 ## Conclusions and limitations

+I am the conclusion.

 ### Section to be removed on the final version -- Markdown help